basshelal/Waqti-Backend/src/uk/whitecrescent/timemanagementsystem/notes/notes.md

 Boards can be left for a little later, not a necessary feature but a good one to take care of early

+A Task can be paired or merged to another, this can be considered a delegation, so they both become a Task Group

 ### Todoist features:
 * Projects, like larger scale categories, similar to Lists or Boards in Trello, in a Project you have similar and related Tasks and they can all be viewed by date in the Main / Inbox Project